The Shadow of George Lucas

 It is important, though, for writers (screenwriters or otherwise) to escape from the shadow of Star Wars if writing a story in that genre.
 Joss Whedon, for instance, managed to do it well in Avengers and Firefly.
 It can be done.
 It should be done, so that the geeks of the universe aren’t constantly pandered to by Hollywood with more formulaic nonsense which, honestly, we shouldn’t indulge.
 I’m not going to call for a moratorium on doomsday weapons or giant space battles or swordfights near power generators, but I think we can all ask ourselves to strive to go a bit further than the minimum when trying to amaze and stupefy the audience.
 Right?

 Posted on July 24, 2012, in Critiques, Theories, and Random Thoughts and tagged doomsday weapons, GI Joe: The Rise of Cobra, movies, scifi, Star Wars, tropes, writing.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.